 Cost of accommodation in Ghana

-Accommodation is expensive in Ghana, and rent will account for a large proportion of an expat's budget, especially in Accra.
-As the country is developing and more international companies are setting up offices in the Ghanaian capital of Accra, the foreign population is rapidly growing.
-The demand for accommodation is high, but there is a short supply of quality and secure housing for expats.
-This pushes up prices.
+Accommodation costs in Ghana are sky-high, and rent will account for a large proportion of your budget as an expat, especially in Accra.
+As the country develops and more international companies set up offices in the Ghanaian capital of Accra, the foreign population is rapidly growing.
+The demand for accommodation is high, but there is a short supply of quality and secure housing for expats, pushing up prices.

 Cost of transport in Ghana